 Make sure to find out the qualifications for camp staff and camp counselors.
 A reputable camp will have a hiring process that requires staff and counselors to have a wealth of horse knowledge as well as a passion for teaching and a clear emphasis on safety.

-What to Bring to Horse Camp
+What to Bring to Summer Horse Riding Camp

 The list of what to bring to a horse camp is likely never ending.
 Every child has his or her favorite items and necessities.
 However, here’s a starting point for the horse-related items: